Iran men's national ice hockey team

 The Iran national ice hockey team (تیم ملی هاکی روی یخ ایران) is the national men's ice hockey team of Iran.
 The team was founded in June 2016, is controlled by the Islamic Republic of Iran Skating Federation, and on 26 September 2019, became an associate member of the International Ice Hockey Federation (IIHF).
 Iran made its debut in the IIHF World Championship in 2022.
-As of 2022, Iran is ranked 56th in the IIHF World Ranking.
+As of 2025, Iran is ranked 54th in the IIHF World Ranking and 16th in the specialized Asian ranking.

 History

 Ice hockey in Iran

 Back in the 1970s, ice hockey was played as a recreation sport by the general public at the "Ice Palace" (قصر یخ) which was located in Pahlavi Street before Vanak Square, there was also another ice rink located in Aryamehr Sport Complex which was only used for ice skating.
 As a result of Iranian Revolution, ice hockey and skating became banned, hence ice rinks got closed down.
-Today, hockey is an exclusively all-male sport in Iran.

 Farzad Houshidari was among the first Iranians who played ice hockey abroad, and helped start ice hockey in Iran.
-Daniel Rahimi, Mika Zibanejad and Rhett Rakhshani, who all have Iranian heritage, were selected in the NHL Entry Draft, with Zibanejad and Rakhshani playing in the NHL.
+Daniel Rahimi, Mika Zibanejad and Rhett Rakhshani, who all have Iranian heritage, were selected in the NHL entry draft, with Zibanejad and Rakhshani playing in the NHL.
 Both Rahimi and Zibanejad represented Sweden in international competitions while Rakhshani represented the United States.
 Currently there are two players of Iranian-origin in Oman, Mustafa Hamedi and Ali Reza Rasoli.
 Umut Taherzadeh have represented Turkey internationally.
 Other notable players are Mark Ardelan, Ryan Mior, Farzad Khojasteh and Arian Ali-Zade.

 There are currently four Ice Rinks which are Aramis Sports Complex (Tehran), Damoon Shopping Center (Kish Island) and Padide Shandiz Shopping Center (Mashhad), which were respectively opened in 2013, 2014 and 2015.
 There is a standard Ice Rink called Ice Box, located in Iran Mall, Tehran, that was opened in 2019.
 Slashing, spearing, and stabbing are not penalized in Iranian hockey.

 In July 2015, Taylan Aytac from Turkey, taught in Iran's first ice hockey workshop which was held in Aramis Sports Complex in Tehran, which was also attended by Iranian trainee-instructors Pooya Ghandali and Saman Goodarzi.

 On 1 October 2016, the first ice hockey match was played between two Iranian club teams in a friendly in Padide Ice Rink in Mashhad, Padide defeated Khorasan Razavi 5–4.
 Both teams have been training twice a day since September 2016.